gitsoep/certificate-tools/README.md

 docker-compose up -d
 ```

+3. **Behind a Reverse Proxy**:
+   - Configure your reverse proxy (nginx, Apache, Traefik) to forward to port 5001
+   - Ensure X-Forwarded-Host, X-Forwarded-Proto headers are set
+   - See [REVERSE_PROXY_CONFIG.md](REVERSE_PROXY_CONFIG.md) for complete examples

-The application will be available at `http://localhost:5001`
+The application will be available at `http://localhost:5001` (or your configured domain)

 ## Using the Application